-In the period 2000-19, the average rate of growth for the EMDEs was twice that of Advanced Economies (AEs), although the difference narrowed in the recent past.
-The trajectory was far from smooth, and it is unlikely that World GDP will reach the levels expected before the onslaught of the virus, not to mention what was expected only five years ago.
-Currently predicted behavior of productivity, labor growth and investment will likely not be as expected before the COVID Pandemic.
+In the period 2000 - 19, the average annual rate of growth for the Emerging and Developing Economies (EMDEs) at 5.6 percent was almost 4 percentage points higher than that of Advanced Economies (AEs) at 1.9 percent.
+However, in the period 2014 -19, with a slowdown in the rate of growth to 1.2 percent for AEs, and 3.5 percent for EMDEs, the difference was only about two percentage points.
+Furthermore, except for Emerging Asia and, to a lesser extent, Developing Europe, per capita income for Emerging economies grew by less than for Advanced economies.
+The world growth path was abruptly and traumatically interrupted by the emergence of COVID, and it is virtually impossible that World GDP will reach the levels expected before the onslaught of the virus, not to mention what was expected only five years ago.
+Currently predicted behavior of productivity, labor growth, and investment will likely not be as expected before the COVID Pandemic.
 Still, the long-term trend of the EMDEs gaining a greater share of global GDP will continue.